himanshu2454/Kunteksto/docs_source/source/start.rst

 .. note::

     In the XML eco-system, a catalog file is required to reference a local copy of a schema used for validation.
-A catalog file is dynamically generated for each project and is written to the *kunteksto/catalogs* directory.
+A catalog file is dynamically generated for each installation of Kunteksto and is written to the *kunteksto/catalogs* directory.
 The environment variable **XML_CATALOG_FILES** is set by Kunteksto to be used by the `lxml <http://lxml.de/>`_ validator to find the generated *Data Model* schema.

     Read more about `XML catalogs here <https://en.wikipedia.org/wiki/XML_catalog>`_.